I loved Man vs Wild. I mean, who would have thought being a survivalist could be sexy?

-A few years ago, when Bear Grylls took over from Mike Rowe as my favourite Discovery Channel hunk, I never thought I’d see the day that Man vs Wild would be gone.
-It is, but I think we can all agree that we’ve learned a lot: Colourful caterpillars are poisonous; pull the stingers off scorpions before you eat them; and it is possible (though unpleasant) to sleep inside of a camel carcass.
+Thankfully, Bear Grylls is still at it, because I think we can all agree that we’ve learned a lot from Bear, over the years: Colourful caterpillars are poisonous; pull the stingers off scorpions before you eat them; and it is possible (though unpleasant) to sleep inside of a camel carcass.

-What we would have also noticed is that no matter where he is, there is a process he goes through to get himself safely back to civilisation.
+What we’ve also learned is that no matter where he is, there is a process he goes through to get himself safely back to civilisation.
 That process, as it happens, very closely mirrors the process for renewing a sponsor.
 So, with that in mind, I’ve created The Bear Grylls Guide to Sponsorship Renewals.

 Bear Grylls has any manner of ways to figure out which way is north and which way is likely to lead to rescue, and like Bear, before you do anything else, you need to take a realistic assessment of where you are.
 Be as objective as you possible can and ask yourself and your team…

 This is the most crucial step in this process, as if you go into a renewal blind, or worse, just assuming everything is peachy-keen, you may well get yourself into a more stressful, strife-filled situation than you started.